singapaul/26PairsTS/README.md

-3) Deploy new branches for testing ahead of merges
+3) Deploy new branches for testing ahead of merges - DONE

 # to do

 1) Create profile page
 1) global loading state
 2) rename the playedTodayModal
-3) disable the flip cards button with global loading state.
-4) start timer on card flip
 5) integrate tooltip & countdown onto homescreen
-6) head tags (SEO) / analytics tags (tracking) integration - @Matt input pending

 7) play around with suspense, maybe on the cards?
 8) refactor all slices with the the typedSelector
 9) close modals on route change!
-10) make layout for profile page!
 11) probably need to refactor the historic facts section to make sure it caters for all game modes

 # future work